diegoeduardok/binder_design_loop/README.md

-# Binder desing Loop
+# Binder design loop

 Code to perform binder design loop on CD20 (lymphoma marker).
+The main script, `run_design_loop.py`, uses colabfold (i.e., AF2 Multimer) and ProteinMPNN sequentially and iteratively to optimize a peptide binder to the target protein.

 ## Installation